Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Conclusion

-We present a new way to seamlessly interact with existing stochastic simulators and accelerate simulation.
-Our Spatiotemporal Neural Process (\ours{}) can approximate the underlying simulator dynamics.
+We propose a unified framework Interactive Neural Processes (\ours{}) for deep Bayesian active learning, that can seamlessly interact with existing stochastic simulators and accelerate simulation.
+Specifically, we design STNP to approximate the underlying simulation dynamics.
 It infers the latent process which describes the intrinsic uncertainty of the simulator.
-We exploit this uncertainty and propose Latent Information Gain (LIG) as an acquisition function in Bayesian active learning.
-Our theoretical analysis demonstrates that our approach reduces sample complexity compared with random sampling in high dimension.
-Using a complex epidemic simulator, we demonstrate that our method provides a faster and more flexible alternative to Gaussian process for policy optimization and scenario creation.
+We exploit this uncertainty and propose LIG as a powerful acquisition function in deep Bayesian active learning.
+We perform a theoretical analysis and demonstrate that our approach reduces sample complexity compared with random sampling in high dimension.
+We also did extensive empirical evaluations on several complex real-world spatiotemporal simulators to demonstrate the superior performance of our proposed STNP and LIG.
+For the future work, we plan to leverage Bayesian optimization techniques to directly optimize for the target parameters with auto-differentiation.

-One limitation of our current work is the optimization step.
-Currently, we use a brute force search mechanism to select the parameters according to the value of an acquisition function.
-However, this search can become expensive in high dimension.
-We plan to leverage Monte Carlo sampling and Bayesian optimization techniques to parameterize the reward function.
-Then we would also be able to directly optimize for the target parameters with auto-differentiation.